gamcd/TicTacToeTui/README.md

 diagram for playing

-## to Play:
+## To play:
-Have cargo and git installed
+- Have cargo and git installed

-clone this repository
+- clone this repository
 ```
 git clone https://github.com/gamcd/TicTacToeTui.git
 ```
-Run the project
+- Run the project
 ```
 cargo run
 ```